 You can see in the video how the leopard gecko was hiding in its hide and it is not as responsive as it should be.
 Those are general characteristics of lethargy that we discussed earlier.

 The good news when it comes to spotting this sign early on is that you can get your leopard gecko checked by your vet immediately.
+If you don’t live near a vet, book an appointment at Vetster to learn what you have to do to help your leo quickly!

 Keep in mind that lethargy does not necessarily mean that your leopard gecko is dying.
 It is just one of the signs that can give you a hint that something is wrong with your leopard gecko which is hopefully not that serious.